LINA SERGIE ATTAr

 Director of Strategic Partnerships

-Aya Samman is the Communications Director at Karam Foundation.
+Aya Samman is the Director of Strategic Partnerships at Karam Foundation.
 She received her B.A. in Communications and Arabic Studies from DePaul University.
 Aya is currently pursuing her Masters degree in Public Policy and Humanitarian Studies.
 She finds humbling gratitude in being part of a powerful community of the Syrian-American youth who work tirelessly at giving a voice to the voiceless, and honor to the names of human beings who have been reduced to forgotten numbers.

 DIRECTOR OF SUSTAINABLE BUSINESSES

 Ghazi Jeiroudi is a Syrian American from Aleppo, Syria and San Bernardino, California.
 He lives in the United Arab Emirates with his wife and three children.
 Ghazi works as a business development manager with an oil and gas services company.